+The easiest way to open your Honeywell safe is by entering the passcode or combination for the unit.
 The passcode of your Honeywell safe will be located in its instruction manual.
 Enter this code and press the # key.
 The green light will indicate your safe has been opened.

 If you ever forget your Honeywell safe combination, you can refer back to your operating manual.
 However, if you can't find it, the Honeywell website offers a lost combination service via phone or email.
 You'll need all the relevant information regarding your Honeywell combination safe, including proof of ownership, order information and information on the safe's model and serial number.
 This service also costs $12.